eann116/itp/itpfinal/beatles/README.md

 Here is where the biggest issues occured.
 The markov chain needs to understand where sentences begin and where sentences end inside of the file, regardless whether it was a csv or a txt file.
 In simple terms, I needed punctuation and indents in my .txt file, something it did not have.

+Using Google Gemini, I pasted this code to see what was the issue here.
+It recommended things like changing the state size, as well as recommended adding parts of the code to mediate that.

+After some research, I figured looking for punctuation functions.
 I tried a variety of python functions here to fix this issue, `deepmultilingualpunctuator` or `punctuator` to name two.
 However they both ended up not working, and in all honesty, for reasons I could not even get an understanding of.

 ##### SOLUTION
 I took another approach, going to https://genius.com and taking lyrics from their database, and putting them in one by one myself.
 The code works!